aiplanethub/5-week_Data_Science_Bootcamp/week-0/153-Day 6: Session recap and NumPy practice.md

 ## Notebook

 * You can access the notebook of the NumPy session delivered by Gayatri here:  https://dphi.tech/notebooks/851/manish\_kc\_06/introduction-to-numpy
-* **Option 1:** (If you are using it in Google Colab, just go to File → click “save a copy in drive” to start working on the notebook)
+* **Option 1:** (If you are using it in Google Colab, go to File → click “save a copy in drive” to start working on the notebook)
 * **Option 2:** If you want to use Jupyter notebook.
 Click “File” → “Download .ipynb file”

 How to use it?
-(If you are logged with Gmail)
+(If you are logged in with Gmail)